Personal Strengths List: 30 Examples for Job Interviews

 27. Active Listening

-Active listening is an increasingly valuable strength to have in the job market today as people are so easily distracted when they’re in the middle of a conversation.
+Active listening is an increasingly valuable skill in the job market today, as people are easily distracted when they’re in the middle of a conversation.

-Active listening is the process by which you gather information from another person, but is different from just hearing what a person is saying.
-It involves avoiding interrupting the other person, summarizing and repeating back what you heard to ensure you correctly understand what they’re saying, and mirroring their body language to make them feel even more understood.
+Active listening is the process by which you gather information from another person but it is different from just hearing what a person is saying.
+It involves avoiding interrupting the other person, summarizing and repeating what you heard to ensure you correctly understand what they’re saying, and mirroring their body language to make them feel even more understood.

-Active listening is a helpful strength for employees to have because it helps you absorb and truly understand what others are saying, rather than only hearing what you want to hear or misinterpreting their words.
+Active listening is a helpful strength for employees to have because it helps them absorb and truly understand what others are saying rather than only hearing what they want to hear or misinterpreting their words.

-During a job interview, using active listening skills can help you build rapport with those who are interviewing you.
+During a job interview, using active listening skills can help you build rapport with the interviewers.

 28. Self-Awareness

 This personal strength does not get the attention that it deserves.
-The greatest employees know themselves well enough to speak with sincerity, admit to their mistakes, and understand who they are and how they relate to their environment or surroundings.
+The greatest employees know themselves well enough to speak honestly, admit to their mistakes, and understand who they are and how they relate to their environment or surroundings.

 When you are self-aware, you know how to manage your strengths and weaknesses in the workplace

-Having self-awareness allows you to relate better to co-workers, creating a more congenial environment.
+Having self-awareness allows you to relate better to co-workers, creating a more friendly environment.

-You are able to objectively look at any problems that arise and your potential role in creating them.
+You can objectively look at any problems that arise and your potential role in creating them.

-Having self-awareness greatly contributes to a team’s efficiency.
+Having self-awareness dramatically contributes to a team’s efficiency.

 29. Fast Decision Maker

-Employers want to hire people who are ready to make a decision when it is time to do so—no matter how hard the decision may be.
+Employers want to hire people who are ready to make a decision when it is time to do so, no matter how difficult it may be.

-Being able to analyze a situation quickly and declare a decision using only the information you have is a skill that will show employers that you are confident in your sense of judgement.
+Being able to analyze a situation quickly and make a decision using only the information you have is a skill that will show employers that you are confident in your judgment.

 30. Resilience

-People who are easily able to bounce back from a failure of some kind are going to impress an employer.
+People who are easily able to bounce back from failure will impress an employer.

 If you can prove you are resilient, potential employers will see that you know how to handle rejection, view problems as challenges, and be optimistic.